enriqueseor/flags-game/README.md

 5. Keep track of your score and aim to improve your knowledge.

-## Development

-If you are interested in contributing to the development of this app, you can follow these steps:

-1. Clone the repository to your local development environment.

-2. Make sure you have the necessary development tools and Android development environment set up.

-3. Explore the source code to understand the app's logic and structure.

-4. Make your desired improvements or add new features.

-5. Test the app thoroughly on different Android devices and versions.

-6. Submit pull requests with your changes or improvements.

 ## License

 This project is open-source and licensed under [MIT License](LICENSE).